MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Additional section\] MUST NOT be tied to a network".
 Accordingly, resolvers SHOULD assume that any A/AAAA records in the Additional section are network-invariant.
-When responding to a SVCB query with an ECS option (even one whose SOURCE PREFIX-LENGTH is zero), an Authoritative server SHOULD NOT add any A/AAAA records for TargetName to the response if TargetName has any A/AAAA records that are tied to a network.
+When responding to a SVCB query with an ECS option (even one whose SOURCE PREFIX-LENGTH is zero), Authoritative servers must omit such records if they wish to serve subnet-specific addresses.
+Such Authoritative servers can avoid the added latency of a followup query by setting TargetName to the value recommended in {{zone-performance}}.

 # Performance optimizations {#optimizations}